howtographql/howtographql/content/frontend/ember-apollo/4-navigation.md

 ---
-title: "Navigation"
+title: Navigation
 pageTitle: “Ember with GraphQL & Apollo Tutorial"
 description: "Learn how to use Ember components together with GraphQL and Apollo Client to implement navigation in an Ember app."
-question: "Which of the following statements is not true?"
+question: Which of the following statements is not true?
 answers: ["ember-apollo-client exposes several Apollo methods on an Ember service", "ember-apollo-client is an add-on for Apollo Client and GraphQL", "ember-apollo-client returns Promises", "ember-apollo-client only allows mutations"]
 correctAnswer: 3
+videoId: ""
+duration: 0
+videoAuthor: ""
 ---

 In this section, you’ll implement some navigation functionality.